 You don’t get the big brand name with LendKey as you would with a big name bank but you stand a good chance of getting better rates.

-The bottom line is if you want lower monthly payments on student loans, LendKey has the online platform to make it easy to find lower rates, consolidate your federal and private loans, and hold your hand along the way.
+The bottom line is if you want lower monthly payments on student loans, LendKey has the online platform to make it easy to find lower rates and consolidate your federal and private loans.
+Plus, it caters to borrowers who want the convenience of walking into their local brick-and-mortar community bank or credit union too.